 Diversity in Ticket Sales Training Program

 The MLB on Deck Diversity in Sales program is designed to provide participants a jumpstart in their sales careers through a series of training sessions and consideration for entry-level sales opportunities across Major League Baseball (MLB) and Minor League Baseball (MiLB) entities.
-With a focus on engaging with underrepresented participants, MLB aims to grow the diversity and visibility of these groups within the industry, by placing individuals who successfully complete this program directly into hiring pipelines with clubs.
+With a focus on attracting diverse and well-qualified applicants, MLB aims to grow the visibility of people of color and women within the industry by placing individuals who successfully complete this program directly into hiring pipelines with clubs.

 Participants will take part in an eight-week-long program aimed at providing the basic tools, knowledge and understanding of the ticket sales world, giving them a distinct advantage in the interview process for entry-level sales positions.
 Participants will attend weekly virtual training sessions led by members of the MLB Ticketing Department in addition to sales executives from across MLB.
 By the conclusion of the program, participants will be placed in the pipeline for all MLB and MiLB Clubs to access and engage with when looking to fill new entry-level sales positions.

-Graduates of the program have secured positions with the Arizona Diamondbacks, Atlanta Braves, Baltimore Orioles, Boston Red Sox, Los Angeles Angels, Los Angeles Dodgers, New York Mets, New York Yankees and Philadelphia Phillies, as well as other teams and companies in different sectors of the sports industry.
+Graduates of the program have secured positions with the Arizona Diamondbacks, Atlanta Braves, Baltimore Orioles, Boston Red Sox, Chicago Cubs, Los Angeles Angels, Los Angeles Dodgers, Miami Marlins, New York Mets, New York Yankees and Philadelphia Phillies, as well as other teams and companies in different sectors of the sports industry.

 The MLB Diversity Fellowship Program is a new approach to expand the talent pool of future industry leaders.
 The program is open to people of color and women, a direct and dedicated initiative to change the pipeline and include more people of color and women.
 The program provides the opportunity for young, diverse professionals to experience front office positions that have been traditionally influential in baseball operations decisions.